-Graduate Student Research and Writing Retreat
+Graduate Student Research and Writing Residency

 OSU faculty members are invited to nominate graduate students in the humanities or environmental sciences for a writing retreat at Shotpouch Cabin.
-The Retreat is offered to OSU graduate student(s) who are engaged in a place-based writing and/or research project such as a thesis or dissertation project, independent study, or internship in the humanities or environmental sciences.
+The Retreat is offered to OSU graduate students who are engaged in a place-based writing and/or research project such as a thesis or dissertation project, independent study, or internship in the humanities or environmental sciences.

 Working and Writing the Woods—A Volunteer Work Party and Free Writing Workshop

 During these biannual, all-day events at Shotpouch Cabin, we begin by working on the land—planting cedars, restoring trails, removing invasive blackberry.
 In the afternoon, we share lunch and then gather in the cabin for a free writing workshop.